-Collateralized with securities held by the pledging financial institution, or its trust department or agent, but not in the District's name
+Collateralized with securities held by the pledging financial institution, or its trust department or agent, but not in the District's name but not in the District's name 7,979,066

 Restricted cash represents cash and cash equivalents where use is limited by legal requirements.
 These assets represent amounts required by statute to be reserved for various purposes.
-Restricted cash as of year-end includes \$2,297,940 within the governmental funds and \$974,947 in fiduciary funds.
+Restricted cash as of year-end includes \$2,802,663 within the governmental funds and \$383,366 in fiduciary funds.